Early Recruiting: When Does Recruiting Really Start for Student-Athletes?

 How do the new early recruiting rules impact families?

-The new rules impact all DI sports except football, men's and women's basketball, and men's and women's lacrosse (as they already passed similar rules in 2017).
-High school juniors will now be allowed to take official visits beginning Sept.
-1 of their junior year.
-Under the old rule, athletes needed to wait until their senior year to take an official visit.
+The new rules impact all DI sports except football, men's and women's basketball, and baseball.
+High school juniors will now be allowed to take official visits beginning August 1 before their junior year.
+Under the old rule, athletes needed to wait until September 1 of their junior year.
 In addition, coaches are no longer allowed to be involved in an athlete’s unofficial visit.
-In every sport except DI lacrosse and softball, coaches will still be allowed to discuss recruiting with an athlete who initiates contact with them.

 These rule changes will likely put more emphasis on athletes and families needing to be proactive early in the recruiting process.
 With top prospects beginning offered official visits their junior year, this means even more schools can lock down their recruiting classes early.
-In other words, if you want to compete at a top tier program, you need to start the recruiting process almost immediately.
+In other words, if you want to compete at a top tier program, you need to start the process of discussing schools and understanding the recruiting journey during your freshman year.
 If you wait until your junior or senior year, there may not be any spots left on the roster for your recruiting class.

 And early recruiting doesn't just affect DI and upper-level DII schools.
 Lower-level DII, DIII and NAIA schools usually wait to see who doesn't get picked up by the top-tier programs and start recruiting there.
 However, the quicker DI recruiting classes fill up, the faster the other division levels can start their processes, as well.